-- 10,2 The application information will be submitted to the assessment team once they are appointed in order to allow the team to prepare for the assessment, and request any further information/clarification before the assessment.
+- 10.2 The application information will be submitted to the assessment team once they are appointed in order to allow the team to prepare for the assessment, and request any further information/clarification before the assessment.
 Feedback on this information need not be provided, unless they are any concern on information provided and where the CB is required to take actions. - 10.3 A re-assessment is planned and conducted at least 6 months prior to the end of the accreditation cycle.
 Re-assessment visits will consider information gathered from assessments performed within the accreditation cycle.
 This information is normally obtained from the assessment matrix forms completed for the cycle.
-The same criteria used for assessment will be considered when determining the number of activities and personnel to be assessed.
+The Scheme Coordinator shall review and analyze the fully completed assessment matrix, document the analysis and consider the information from the review in planning the re-assessment The same criteria used for assessment will be considered when determining the number of activities and personnel to be assessed.
 The reassessment shall confirm the competence of the CB and cover all the requirements of the standard(s) for which the CB is accredited. - 10.4 The applicant organization shall address the raised nonconformities and have corrective action cleared within two (2) months after the assessment.

 Note: Should the application for renewal of accreditation not be submitted before the expiry of the Certificate, a re-assessment may not be conducted prior to the end of the accreditation cycle, resulting in the expiry of the CB's accreditation and the CB having to re-apply for accreditation as a new applicant.
-All application fees and timeframes will be applied for the re-application.
+All application fees and timeframes will be applied for the reapplication.